villekf/OMEGA/README.md

 or
 `sudo apt-get install intel-opencl-icd`

 In case the above doesn't work or you use Windows then you need to obtain an OpenCL SDK.
 The SDK can be any (or all) of the following: CUDA Toolkit, Intel OpenCL SDK, OCL-SDK, AMD APP SDK.
 On all cases, the OpenCL library and header files need to be on your system's PATH.
 By default, the install_mex-file assumes that you have installed CUDA toolkit (Linux and Windows), AMD APP SDK v3.0 (Linux and Windows), OCL-SDK (Windows), AMD GPU Pro drivers (Linux) or Intel SDK (Linux and Windows).
 If you get an error message like "CL/cl.h: No such file or directory", the headers could not be found.
-You can also add these manually to `install_mex` by adding `-I/path/to/CL` and `-L/path/to/OpenCLlib` before the .cpp file (simply replace the CUDA paths with the correct ones).
+You can manually add custom OpenCL paths with `install_mex(0, '/path/to/cl.h', '/path/to/libOpenCL.so')`.
 On Ubuntu you can use command `find / -iname cl.h 2>/dev/null` to find the required cl.h file and `find / -iname libOpenCL.so 2>/dev/null` to find the required library file.
 See `install_mex.m` for further details.

-All library paths needs to be on system path when running the mex-files or otherwise the required libraries will not be found.
+**All library paths needs to be on system path when running the mex-files or otherwise the required libraries will not be found.**

 Links:
 https://software.intel.com/en-us/intel-opencl